arcus/first_steps_in_r_rstudio_exercises/README.md

 This repository holds exercise and solutions files related to the First Steps in R and RStudio Skills Series offered by Arcus Education.

+Here is a breakdown of some of the topics covered in each exercise:

 ## Session 2

 * Source and Visual buttons in the RStudio IDE